Can an ATV Flip? Common Causes and How to Avoid It

 • Sit or stand with your body weight shifted forward (uphill).
 The same applies to the passenger if you’re riding a 2-up model.

-• Accelerate to your desired speed before reaching the bottom of the hill and continue all the way up at a steady rate.
+• Accelerate to your desired speed before reaching the bottom of the hill, and continue up to the top at a steady pace.

 • Do not open the throttle suddenly to accelerate or change gears mid-hill.